St James' CofE Junior School

 - Religion: Church of England

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Requires improvement on 14th January 2014
+- Previous Ofsted grade: Satisfactory on 30th June 2010

 - Ofsted report: View the Ofsted report